HTTP: Updates and refactoring in 2022

-HTTP data exchange
+Data exchange

 HTTP is a stateless application-level protocol and it requires a reliable network transport connection to exchange data between client and server.
-In HTTP implementations, TCP/IP connections are used using well known ports (typically port 80 if the connection is unencrypted or port 443 if the connection is encrypted, see also List of TCP and UDP port numbers).
+In HTTP implementations, TCP/IP connections are used using well-known ports (typically port 80 if the connection is unencrypted or port 443 if the connection is encrypted, see also List of TCP and UDP port numbers).
 In HTTP/2, a TCP/IP connection plus multiple protocol channels are used.
 In HTTP/3, the application transport protocol QUIC over UDP is used.

 Request and response messages through connections

 Data is exchanged through a sequence of request–response messages which are exchanged by a session layer transport connection.
 An HTTP client initially tries to connect to a server establishing a connection (real or virtual).
 An HTTP(S) server listening on that port accepts the connection and then waits for a client's request message.
-The client sends its request to the server.
-Upon receiving the request, the server sends back an HTTP response message (header plus a body if it is required).
-The body of this message is typically the requested resource, although an error message or other information may also be returned.
+The client sends its HTTP request message.
+Upon receiving the request the server sends back an HTTP response message, which includes header(s) plus a body if it is required.
+The body of this response message is typically the requested resource, although an error message or other information may also be returned.
 At any time (for many reasons) client or server can close the connection.
 Closing a connection is usually advertised in advance by using one or more HTTP headers in the last request/response message sent to server or client.